-According to the Humane Society of the United States (July 2016), there are conflicting estimates of exactly how many dogs there are in the country.
-In fact, the American Veterinary Medical Association (AVMA 2012) reported that there were 70 million, while the recent American Pet Products Association (APPA) National Pet Owners Survey (2015-16) found that 54.4 million households own dogs—many of them with multiple canines—and put the total at 77.8 million.
-Both figures demonstrate that canine-lovers abound and consequently, there’s a growing demand for dog obedience trainers nationwide.
+According to the American Society for the Prevention of Cruelty to Animals (Dec.
+2020), there are conflicting estimates of exactly how many dogs there are in the country.
+In fact, the American Veterinary Medical Association (AVMA 2018) reported that there were nearly 77 million households that owned one or more dogs.
+It’s clear to see that canine-lovers abound and consequently, there’s a growing demand for dog obedience trainers nationwide.

-The Association of Professional Dog Trainers (APDT 2016) is an esteemed professional organization which hosts Canine Life and Social Skills (CLASS) trainings, events, online certificate courses, and resources for dog-owners and trainers alike.
+The Association of Professional Dog Trainers (APDT 2020) is an esteemed professional organization that hosts Canine Life and Social Skills (CLASS) trainings, events, online certificate courses, and resources for dog owners and trainers alike.
 APDT points out that while many employed dog trainers are self-educated—autodidacts who have attended seminars and read widely about behavior modification, ethology (i.e., the science of animal behavior), and related topics—other trainers have achieved professional certification through a quality training program.
 These educational programs for entry-level dog trainers typically take six months to a year, covering the following subjects:

 - History of dog training